 When it becomes too hard to hold, you can lay the carrot flat on your cutting board and continue to peel, and when you get down to the very middle of the carrot, hold it and the peeler against the corner of your cutting board to get as much as possible out of it.

 Continue until you have a nice big bowl of beautiful, colorful carrot ribbons.
 Three regular-sized carrots per person should be about right, but you can sort of eyeball it.
 I had a mixture of jumbo carrots and small ones and I think I used 7 total.

 Sadly, the purple carrots were orange on the inside!
-So I only ended up with two colors of carrot ribbons instead of three.
+So I only ended up with two colors of carrot noodles instead of three.
 I was so disappointed.
 It was like that time I bought purple bell peppers at the farmer’s market and they turned green when I cooked them.
 Pooh.